BradleyA/Search-docker-registry-v2-script.1.0/.github/ISSUE_TEMPLATE/incident-report.md

 ---
-name: Incident report
+name: Incident Report
 about: Report incident you are having
-title: "[enter command causing incident] - [enter brief description]"
+title: "Incident Report - [enter command causing incident] - [enter brief description]"
 labels: bug
 assignees: BradleyA

 ---

 **Describe the incident:**
-A clear and concise description of what the incident is.
+A clear and concise description of what the incident is:

     ->